Menu

 June 25-26, 2024

-This meeting will include sessions on Caloric Restriction’s Effect on Lifespan and Healthspan, Intake Timing, Treating Obesity in Older Adults, and Other Approaches and Considerations.
-Travel awards for 10 early career investigators are available.
-View the RFA here.
+This meeting included sessions on Caloric Restriction’s Effect on Lifespan and Healthspan, Intake Timing, Treating Obesity in Older Adults, and Other Approaches and Considerations.
+This meeting was supported in part by the Hevolution Foundation Scientific Conferences Fund.

 Promoting Healthy Aging Through Nutrition